CONSTRUCTION DEFECT LITIGATION

-Construction defect cases involving multiple properties are typically classified as “complex” civil litigation by the court and are subject to special rules governing how they are handled.
+Construction defect cases involving multiple properties or units are typically classified as “complex” civil litigation by the court and are subject to special rules governing how they are handled.
 Typically, a judge assigns a “Special Master,” Discovery Referee or Mediator to work with the parties.
 These individuals try to help the parties reach a pre-trial settlement of the case, through one or more settlement conferences.
-We strongly recommend that homeowners work with a law firm that has specific and significant experience in this highly complex area of practice.
-Our clients’ homes are often their single greatest investment and we are committed to protecting and preserving their rights.
+We strongly recommend that community association boards and homeowners work with a law firm that has specific and significant experience in this highly complex area of practice.
+Our clients’ homes are often their single greatest investment, and we are committed to protecting and preserving their rights.

-Homeowners, property managers, and association board members should also be aware that California law provides a limited ten-year window of time to file a claim against a home builder for any defects in construction.
+Homeowners, property managers, and association board members should also be aware that California law provides a limited ten-year window of time to file a claim against a developer for any defects in construction.
 This is known as the “statute of limitations.”
 Under California law, the deadline is measured from the date that construction is “substantially complete,” which is determined by the earliest occurrence of one of a few different events: such as the builder recording a “Notice of Completion” or the date the homeowners moved into the home.
-For example, if construction was completed on December 1, 2006, a homeowner will have until December 1, 2016 to file a lawsuit against the builder expires on December 1, 2023.
+For example, if construction was completed on December 1, 2013, the deadline to file a claim against the builder expires on December 1, 2023.

 It is also important to know that there are other much shorter deadlines which apply to potential claims.
 Under Civil Code section 896 discussed above, there are very short deadlines for certain types of defects, some as short as one or two years.
 If you suspect you might have construction defects in your property, we would encourage you to contact an experienced construction defect attorney as soon as possible.
 Once deadlines have expired, in particular the ten-year statute of limitations, there is generally no recourse against the builder.

-If you have any questions about defects or problems in your home, the rules and laws that apply to the construction or sale of your property, or your rights as a homeowner, or the rights and duties of a community association, we invite you to contact our office.
+If you have any questions about defects or problems in your home or community, the rules and laws that apply to the construction or sale of your property, your rights as a homeowner, or the rights and duties of a community association, we invite you to contact our office.